Trips to visit grandkids, travel adventures and family celebrations at your paid-for home. That’s the kind of retirement many Americans dream about.

 - Raise your standard of living slowly.
 This is not the time to grow leaps and bounds in houses or cars.
 Paid-for clunkers and small apartment rentals will do just fine while you secure your financial footing.

-- Budget like your retirement depends on it—because it does.
-A monthly written budget assigns every dollar a specific purpose, like food, clothing, housing, bills and savings.
-A budget ensures you’ll have the money for the things that are important to you, like fun money and retirement savings.
+- Budget like your future depends on it—because it does.
+A monthly written budget assigns every dollar a specific purpose.
+Budget categories include things like food, clothing, housing, bills and savings.
+Plus, a budget ensures you’ll have the money for the things that are important to you, like fun money and retirement savings.

 - Start early.
-As you can see in our example above, it doesn’t take a lot of money to build a million-dollar retirement—as long as you start early!
-Start by investing just $200 a month, then add to that amount as your income grows over the years.
-That’s a wealth-building habit that will pay off not just in dollars, but in new opportunities for you down the road.
+As you can see in the example above, it doesn’t take a lot of money to build a million-dollar retirement—as long as you start early!
+Your goal is to invest 15% of your income for retirement.
+And the earlier you start, the better!
+That’s a wealth-building habit that will pay off not just in dollars, but in opportunities for you down the road.

 How to Build Wealth in Your 30s

 For folks in their 30s, life is in full swing.
-You might have a few kids, a mortgage, and monthly expenses that seem to always consume your income.
+You might have kids, a mortgage and monthly expenses that seem to eat away at your income.
 Saving for retirement could easily take a back seat to everyday living expenses.
-But don’t let that happen!
+That’s not okay!

-Life never gets less expensive, and saving never gets any easier from here on out.
+Here’s the truth: Life never gets less expensive, and saving never gets any easier from here on out.
 You’ve got to commit to carving out the money and sticking with your saving and investing habits.
 You can do this!

-If you’re a thirtysomething, consider these wise moves:
+If you’re a 30-something, consider these wise moves:

 - Watch your housing budget.
 If you’re unable to pay cash for your house, remember to spend no more than 25% of your monthly take-home pay on a 15-year fixed-rate mortgage.
 Don’t make the mistake of becoming house poor, especially at the expense of not being able to save for retirement.

 - Have your emergency fund securely in place.
-You need three to six months of household expenses saved for an unexpected emergency.
-Having adequate savings on hand keeps you from dipping into your retirement fund or going back into debt when an emergency happens.
+Keeping adequate savings on hand guards you against dipping into your retirement fund or going back into debt when an emergency happens.
+And it will eventually.

-- Save for retirement before your kids’ college.
-Your kids may or may not go to college, but you have a high probability of retiring if you live long enough.
+- Save for retirement before you save for your kids’ college.
+Your kids may or may not go to college, but you will retire someday.
 So, make saving for retirement a priority over saving for college if you can’t afford to do both.

 How to Build Wealth in Your 40s

-The Economic Policy Institute (EPI) recently reported that the average retirement savings of folks between the ages of 44 and 49 is $81,347.
-That’s not going to cut it.
-Realistically, you’ll likely need enough savings to replace 80% or more of your pre-retirement earnings to maintain your lifestyle throughout your golden years.
+A recent study reported that Generation X workers, which includes workers currently in their 40s, have saved $66,000 across all their retirement accounts.1 That’s not going to cut it!
+Realistically, you’ll likely need enough savings to replace 80% or more of your preretirement earnings to maintain your lifestyle throughout your golden years.

 - Know your portfolio.
-Meet with a financial professional and make sure you’re investing the recommended 15% of your annual income in tax-advantaged retirement accounts like a 401(k) or Roth IRA.
+Meet with a financial advisor and make sure you’re investing the recommended 15% of your annual income in retirement accounts like a 401(k) or a Roth IRA.
 Automate your contributions if you’re not already doing so.
-Each time you get a raise, add it to your retirement savings.
+Every time you get a raise, add it to your retirement savings.

 - Don’t borrow money from your retirement account.
 Find other ways to pay for unexpected medical bills, home improvements and college expenses.
 Raiding your 401(k) will sabotage your retirement savings, and if you lose your job and still have an outstanding 401(k) loan balance, you probably have to pay that money back very quickly.
 Don’t do it!

 - If you have a mortgage, start paying it down.
-If you have a $250,000 balance on a 15-year fixed-rate mortgage with a 4% interest rate and could pay $300 extra each month, you’d pay off your home two and a half years early.
-The goal is to create a mortgage-free retirement as soon as you can, and boost your retirement savings to make up for lost time.
+If you have a $250,000 balance on a 15-year fixed-rate mortgage with a 4% interest rate and you can pay an extra $300 each month, you could pay off your home two-and-a-half years early.
+The goal is to create a mortgage-free retirement as soon as you can and boost your retirement savings to make up for lost time.

 How to Build Wealth in Your 50s

-According to a recent Ramsey Solutions Research study, 53% of working Baby Boomers who aren’t currently saving for retirement have no plans to save.
-But this is the time for them to take advantage of the retirement savings opportunities that come with age.
-If they don’t, these Baby Boomers will face a financial crisis in retirement.
+You need to take advantage of the retirement savings opportunities that come with age.
+If you don’t, you’ll face a financial crisis in retirement.
 So, if you find yourself in your 50s with little or no savings, this is the time to play some serious catch-up.

 Some options include: